ssarl2/painting_house/painting_house/README.md

 - [x] When logged in, do not show login button
 - [ ] When users of posts were deleted, it should still show the posts
 - [x] Only users can leave comments
-  - [ ] Match proper users to comments
+  - [x] Match proper users to comments
-  - [ ] Show user's profile image
+  - [x] Show user's profile image
+  - [ ] Need a feature of deleting comments
 - [x] Encrypt stored password
 - [ ] Tags are not parsed and stored correctly when it's posted